upticktalent/uptick-talent-lms/frontend/CONTRIBUTING.md

     ```

 2. **Install dependencies**
-    Using your preferred package manager (npm, pnpm, yarn, or bun):
+    Upgrade node version to v20 and use yarn as your package manager:

     ```bash
-    npm install
+    yarn install
     ```

 3. **Run the development server:**

    - If your feature does **not** depend on the backend server:
      ```bash
-     npm run dev
+     yarn run dev
      ```

    - If your feature requires backend interaction, ensure both frontend and backend servers are running simultaneously.